 Gopointserver is a simple and fast web server in Go that filters and serves Geojson when given a bounding box to search.
 It started as a project to try out Golang (which I now also use for home automation) but graduated to production in the Stemwegwijzer project.

-RUG UB Proxy plug-in for Google Chrome to easily access papers behind publisher pay-walls, at least if you have login credentials for the University of Groningen
+RUG UB Proxy plug-in for Google Chrome to easily access papers behind publisher pay-walls, at least if you have login credentials for the University of Groningen.

 Nostalgy-4-Mail.app is a plug-in for Apple's Mail.app to use Gmail keyboard short-cuts.
 I mostly use it myself for navigation using the j and k keys, and quickly labelling emails and jumping to labels.

 I want to learn from others.
-In most of my roles as developer I was the lead or the only developer.
+In most of my roles as developer I was the senior or the only developer.
 This has always pushed me to being able to teach myself new skills, frameworks and concepts quickly.
 But I can only learn from the mistakes I make, and there is no good replacement for talking with others about their ideas, experiences and best practices.

 I want to share my skills.
 As a teaching assistant, I have been guiding students through their material for eight years, pushing them to try novel ideas, and coaching them while they built it.
 I deeply loved that job.